-If you know of someone who would like to be considered as a trustee, please contact Peter Franklin.
+If you know of someone who would like to be considered as a trustee, please contact Nancy Porter.

 Nancy is a recent retiree who worked for Verizon for nearly 40 years in a variety of capacities, most recently as a systems analyst supervising teams of staff who managed major business accounts.
 She is a member of the First Congregational Church in Falmouth where she has served many roles.

 Sandi is a graduate of Skidmore College with a BA in English and holds a Master of Education from Boston State.
 Leaving a teaching to career to raise her family, Sandi resided in Framingham, MA.
 Sandi moved to Cape Cod in 1999 and joined Murray & MacDonald Insurance Services, Inc. Recently retired, Sandi remains affiliated with MMISI as a Risk Manager for Private Client Group.
 Sandi is a member of the House Tour Committee and sits on the BOD of Mashpee Chamber of Commerce.

 Sandy has a degree in Business Administration and worked for Capital Research, a mutual fund management company in Los Angeles before moving to Washington, D.C.
 Married to Paul Smith, Sandy has helped manage his law practice for many years, both in D.C. and in Falmouth, while also serving many nonprofit organizations.
 She has been an active volunteer for Cape Cod Healthcare, Community Health Center, and the Cape Cod Conservatory and has exhibited a special affinity and expertise for leading successful fundraising events.